Wildfires in British Columbia

 - extend your visitor, student or work status,

-- change the type of permit you hold (for example, from a student to a work permit)
+- change your permit type (for example, from a study permit to a work permit) or

-Find out how to apply to extend your stay.
+Find out how to extend your stay as a visitor.

 Working or studying in Canada

-Most visitors to Canada are not allowed to work or study in Canada without permission.
+Most visitors to Canada cannot work or study in Canada without a permit.